-This Beef Daube, or French-style beef stew, is an elegant yet familiar dish that is oh so delicious!
+This Beef Daube, or French beef stew, is an elegant yet familiar dish that is oh so delicious!
 Make it quickly and easily in your Instant Pot or pressure cooker!

-What Makes This Beef Daube Recipe So Good
+What Makes This French Beef Stew Recipe So Good?

 If you're looking for a dish that can wow your friends and family but doesn't take a ton of effort, you've come to the right place.
 This Beef Daube recipe is a deliciously savory, warm and comforting dish that's sure to please everyone in your family.